-RubyMine includes an embedded terminal emulator for working with the system command-line shell from inside the IDE.
-Initially, it runs with your default system shell and supports Windows PowerShell, Command Prompt
+RubyMine includes an embedded terminal emulator for working with your command-line shell from inside the IDE.
+Use it to run Git commands, set file permissions, and perform other command-line tasks without switching to a dedicated terminal application.

 Open the Terminal tool window

-Alternatively, you can right-click any file (for example, in the Project tool window or any open tab) and select Open in Terminal: this will run the terminal in the directory of that file.
+Alternatively, you can right-click any file (for example, in the Project tool window or any open tab) and select Open in Terminal from the context menu to open the Terminal tool window with a new session in the directory of that file.

 Start a new session

-Click on the toolbar or right-click a session tab and selectfrom the context menu.
-A new session is opened in a separate tab:
+Click on the toolbar to start a new session in a separate tab.

-To close an active session, click on the terminal toolbar or right-click the current session tab and select Close Tab from the context menu.
+To close a tab, click on the Terminal toolbar or right-click the tab and select Close Tab from the context menu.

+Press Alt+Right and Alt+Left to switch between active tabs.
 Alternatively, you can press Alt+Down to see the list of all terminal tabs.

-Right-click the tab and select Rename Session from the context menu.
+To rename a tab, right-click the tab and select Rename Session from the context menu.

 Configure the terminal emulator